JoeNibe/PySubEnum/README.md

 # PySubEnum

 ## What is this ?
 A python tool that uses AsnycIO to launch a bunch of SubDomain tools and aggregates the output.
+It also resolves the IPs before writing to the output file.
 New tools can be added by installing them on your system then editing the config file.

 ## Why ?
-1. I wanted to run a bunch of tools and all the tools I found had way too many functionalities.
+1. I wanted to run a bunch of tools and all the scripts I found had way too much unnecessary functionalities.
 So I wrote this simple script that can launch tools and get the output.

 2. I really wanted to learn python AsyncIO and this seemed to be a good opportunity.